 With an average on-time performance of 86%, KLM can be considered as one of the most punctual airlines in the world: 14% of the Dutch airline’s flights arrive 15 minutes late or more.
 Even when KLM’s flights are late, the average delay is “only” 41 minutes, allowing the airline to rank among the best again.
 The Dutch airline’s performance is stable along the year, with only a slightly less performing second quarter.
 KLM registered its best on-time performance during the last quarter of 2018.
 As a result, the overall flight performance of KLM should be regarded as very good, with a rating of 8.5.

-Cancellations are even worse than delay: they leave you stranded, sometimes without a backup plan, and seriously risk to ruin your travel plans.
+Cancellations are arguably worse than delay: they leave you stranded, sometimes without a backup plan, and seriously risk to ruin your travel plans.
 Just like any other airline, KLM sometimes cancels a flight.
 They will do everything they can to rebook you on another flight at no extra cost to ensure that you can reach your destination as soon as possible.

 Don’t forget that as long as there are seats available on another flight to your destination, KLM must rebook you on that flight.
 You don’t have to spend anything - even if the seat is in a higher class.
 But that doesn’t mean that you are not eligible to compensation.

 The EU Regulation 261/2004 also protects your passenger rights when your flight is cancelled.
 If the airline hasn’t warned you at least 14 days in advance, then you could be entitled to up to 600€.
+The exact amount varies also according to the distance of your journey, just like flight delays, but other factors also come into play.

 While their flight performance is very good, KLM’s claim processing score is only barely above average.
 Take a look at the table below for more details: